-Rachel Abrams, a writer and blogger associated with the militarist “pro-Israel” group the Emergency Committee for Israel, is a member of a well-established neoconservative family.
-Her spouse, Elliott Abrams is a veteran of both the Ronald Reagan and George W. Bush administrations who was convicted (and later pardoned) for his role in the Iran-Contra scandal; her mother, Midge Decter, is on the board of the Center for Security Policy and was a founding member of the Project for the New American Century and the Reagan-era Committee for the Free World, which she co-directed with Donald Rumsfeld; her step-father, Norman Podhoretz, is a former editor of the neoconservative flagship magazine Commentary and a widely recognized trailblazer of the neoconservative movement (Norman's son from another marriage, John Podhoretz, is currently editor of Commentary); and her sister, Ruthie Blum Leibowitz, is a columnist for the conservative Jerusalem Post.
+Abrams was the member of a well-established family of neoconservative writers, pundits, and government officials.
+Her husband was Elliott Abrams, a veteran of both the Ronald Reagan and George W. Bush administrations who was convicted (and later pardoned) for his role in the Iran-Contra scandal; her mother, Midge Decter, has served on the board of the Center for Security Policy and was a founding member of the Project for the New American Century and the Reagan-era Committee for the Free World; her step-father, Norman Podhoretz, is a former editor of the magazine Commentary and a widely recognized trailblazer of the neoconservative movement (Norman's son from another marriage, John Podhoretz, is currently editor of Commentary); and her sister, Ruthie Blum Leibowitz, is a columnist for the conservative Jerusalem Post.

-Abrams serves on the board of the Emergency Committee for Israel, a neoconservative advocacy group established in mid-2010 in part to counter the Mideast policies of President Barack Obama.
-Other board members include William Kristol, editor and founder of the Weekly Standard and cofounder of the Foreign Policy Initiative; and Gary Bauer, a well-know Christian Zionist who leads the lobby groups American Values and Keep Israel Safe and serves on the executive board of John Hagee's Christians United for Israel.
-Noah Pollack, a contributor to Commentary and former assistant editor at the Jerusalem-based Shalem Center, has served as the group’s executive director.
+Abrams served on the board of the Emergency Committee for Israel, a Noah Pollack-led advocacy group established in 2010 in part to counter the Mideast policies of President Barack Obama.
+Other board members have included William Kristol, editor and founder of the Weekly Standard and cofounder of the Foreign Policy Initiative; and Gary Bauer, a well-know Christian Zionist who has helped lead pressure groups like American Values and Keep Israel Safe and serves on the executive board of John Hagee's Christians United for Israel.

 This tirade prompted popular conservative blogger Andrew Sullivan to nominate Abrams for a "Malkin Award," which his blog awards "for shrill, hyperbolic, divisive and intemperate right-wing rhetoric."
 (Sullivan cited Right Web's profile of Abrams in characterizing her as a "neocon doyenne.")